August 7, 2020

 US imposes 10% punitive tariff on Canadian-origin aluminum; Canada announces countermeasures in response

-On 6 August 2020, United States (US) President Donald Trump announced in a Presidential Proclamation that the US would again be imposing a 10% punitive tariff on non-alloyed unwrought aluminum articles of Canadian origin.
+On 6 August 2020, United States (US) President Donald Trump announced in a that the US would again be imposing a 10% punitive tariff on non-alloyed unwrought aluminum articles of Canadian origin.
 The tariffs, levied under Section 232 of the Trade Expansion Act of 1962 (Section 232), will go into effect on 16 August 2020.

 Canada immediately responded to the tariff action by announcing dollar-for-dollar countermeasures.